 Students are expected to read and think thoroughly the materials and often bring in the materials by themselves.
-There is no fixed textbook, but weekly there are reading assignment, and after reading them, we have a conversation.
-Active participation is required.
-Main academic discipline is International Relations (Global Governance) and especially liberalism and IPE elements, comparative regionalism, political science, and political economy, and cultural studies.
+There is no fixed textbook, but weekly there are reading assignment, and after reading them, students and faculty have a conversation.
+Active participation is surely required.
+Main academic discipline is International Relations (Global Governance) and political science while related fields are sociological liberalism, IPE, comparative regionalism, political economy, and multi-culturalism.

-Like prerequisites, students are expected to read the materials in advance, and often bring in by themselves.
-In some classes, the advisor provides the copy of the materials, and in other classes, students need to find them by themselves.
+Like prerequisites, students are expected to read the materials in advance and often bring in some by themselves.
+In some classes, the advisor suggests the materials and provides the copy of the materials, and in other classes, students need to find them by their interest.